lingui/js-lingui/docs/tutorials/react.rst

       <Plural
          value={messagesCount}
          one="There's # message in your inbox"
-         other="There're # messages in your inbox"
+         other="There are # messages in your inbox"
       />
    </p>